sautee/sautee.github.io/pages/fieldnotes.md

 Note to myself - [LinkedIn](https://www.linkedin.com/posts/andrew-chacko_productdesign-productmanagment-activity-6765509141671751680-xZKt)

 - As a user, the system I use should work for me instead of me having to work the system.
-- A good everyday example is Google Search's [Autocomplete](https://www.google.com/amp/s/blog.google/products/search/how-google-autocomplete-works-search/).
+- A good everyday example is Google Search's Autocomplete
-- [Amy Hoy](https://30x500.com/academy/) put it like this - "You’ll need to understand your audience so deeply you can speak their language, anticipate their needs, and predict their reactions."
-- Users should feel like the product was made just for them.

 ### Why Product Strategy Fails
 Freek Vermeulen - [HBR](https://hbr.org/2017/11/many-strategies-fail-because-theyre-not-actually-strategies)